messaoudi-mounir/buddypress-follow-me/readme.txt

 == Installation ==

-Download and upload the plugin to your plugins folder. make sure to rename the folder to 'buddypress-follow-me' if you download it from GitHub.
+Download and upload the plugin to your plugins folder.
 Then Activate the plugin.
 To follow a member, simply visit their profile and hit the Follow button, or from any members directory.

 == Frequently Asked Questions ==